-Select the Enable Debugging checkbox to help you
+Select the Enable Debug log checkbox to help you

 validate that the script is running correctly.

-Note: Deselect Enable Debugging after you verify your script to avoid excessive debug messages in the runtime log.
+Note: Deselect Enable Debugging after you verify your script to avoid excessive debug messages in the debug log.

 - Click in the Events field and select the events that will activate the trigger.

-- Click the Editor tab, type your trigger script, and then click Save and Close.
+- Click the Editor tab, type your trigger script, and then click Save.

 After you create a trigger, the trigger must be assigned to one or more devices before the trigger can begin collecting data.